carr0519/IPv4-Subnet-Calculator/README.md

 # IPv4-Subnet-Calculator
-A Java Swing program which calculates various subnet  information.
+A program in which the user specifies 3 fields information: a network class, subnet mask, and IP Address.
+When the user clicks the 'Calculate' button various algorithmic functions will trigger which will calculate and display